 Council meetings are held on Wednesdays on a six-weekly cycle.
 Special council meetings may also be called as required.
-Community Wellbeing, Infrastructural Services, and Strategic Planning and Policy Committee meetings are also held on a six-weekly cycle, with Audit and Risk Committee meetings held on a quarterly basis.
+Infrastructure and Services Committee meetings are also held on a six-weekly cycle, with Audit and Risk Committee meetings held on a quarterly basis.

 Members of the public are welcome to attend these meetings and the relevant order papers are available two working days prior to the meeting.
 These can be accessed:

 - online, by clicking on the relevant month below, or

 - at the reception desk, District Council Office, 161 Queen Street and at the Public Library, 54 Queen Street, where copies are available for inspection, or

 - by contacting Masterton District Council on 06 370 6300 or [email protected]

 At the beginning of the Infrastructure and Services Committee and Council meetings, a period is available for those who wish to speak or comment on any matter relevant to the committee or council meeting in question.
 People who wish to speak should contact Harriet Kennedy, Governance Advisor/Committee Secretariat by calling 370 6300 or emailing [email protected].

 Public forums are a defined period of time, usually at the start of an ordinary meeting, which, at the discretion of a meeting, is put aside for the purpose of public input.
 Public forums are designed to enable members of the public to bring matters, not necessarily on the meeting’s agenda, to the attention of the local authority.

 In the case of a committee, subcommittee, local or community board, any issue, idea or matter raised in a public forum must fall within the terms of reference of that body.